PaddlePaddle/PaddleSleeve/AdvBox/obj_detection/README.md

 ## Patch attack on object detection models

-In `PaddleSleeve/AdvBox/obj_detection/patch_attack`, we achieve the extended EOT attacking algorithm, a method using EOT to produce perturbation to make the detection method give the wrong detection results.
-Specifically, we optimize the loss function definition using the similar top three labels and top three logits to decrease the object confidence, and thus, the attack is able to succeed.
+In `PaddleSleeve/AdvBox/obj_detection/patch_attack`, we achieve the extended EOT attacking algorithm, a method using EOT to produce patch perturbation and train to make the detection method of the added patch perturbation images give the wrong detection results.
+Specifically, we optimize the loss function definition using the similar top three labels and top three logits to decrease the true object label confidence, and thus, the attack is able to succeed.